software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/expect-revert.md

 If a code beneath `expect_revert` raises a specified exception, a test will pass.
 If not, a test will fail.

 :::warning
-`expect_revert` doesn't work as try/catch.
-Protostar stops test case execution after catching a revert error.
+Protostar always stops test case execution when a revert error is raised.
+The `expect_revert` cheatcode installs an assertion matching the caught error object, but it does not resume test execution in `try/except`-fashion.
 :::

 :::info